-This section might better be called 'side-effects', because these effects are based on the qualities ephedra has besides relieving pains or serious complaints.
+This section might better be called 'side-effects' because these effects are based on the qualities ephedra has besides relieving pains or serious complaints.
 Some decades ago people turned these side-effects into the main qualities of ephedra, suiting their lifestyle.

 Various herbal preparations are made of ephedra.
 They are all containing ephedrine and are used as dietary supplements for weight loss, as well as stimulants.
 This is because ephedra has a similar effect to the body's own adrenaline or the chemical amphetamine.
 Many preparations are currently marketed as legal alternatives to 'ecstasy'.
 What ephedrine does is stimulating the central nervous system, providing energy and also increasing alertness.
 A higher dose of ephedra can give a nice tingling sensation on the head but also on the rest of your body.
 Ephedra acts a bit like XTC, it is only milder in its action and less speedy.
-Ephedra has a slightly different effect on every persons body, but it often provides the same emphatic feeling as XTC.
+Ephedra has a slightly different effect on every person's body, but it often provides the same emphatic feeling as XTC.

-Ephedrine increases the metabolic rate, so that your body burns fats and sugar more efficiently.
+Ephedrine increases the metabolic rate so that your body burns fats and sugar more efficiently.
 By mobilizing stored fat and carbohydrate reserves, ephedrine reduces appetite.
 The best way to keep unwanted weight off remains reducing your food intake and increasing your daily physical activity.
-While ephedra is no wonder drug, it can be a valuable aid in helping you get though your chosen diet and exercise regimen.
+While ephedra is no wonder drug, it can be a valuable aid in helping you get through your chosen diet and exercise regimen.

 Ephedrine closely related to adrenalin, which has the following function in your body: the blood vessels are widened and your heartbeat increases.
 This causes the blood to be pumped through your body at a higher rate.
 The main function of blood is to supply oxygen to the body cells.
 These cells need oxygen to make energy by burning body fat.
 This whole process is fastened by ephedra.

 Current herbal uses of Ephedra in China are very similar to what they have been historically.
 It is often taken to relieve chills, fevers, coughs and wheezing, and also is taken in powder form in combination with Rehmannia (Rhemannia glutinosa) to treat kidney yin deficiency (Chevallier, 1996).
 Ephedra is currently used as herbal medicine in Western countries in a decoction for asthma, hay fever, acute onset of colds/flu, to raise blood pressure, and possibly to initiate menstruation (Chevallier, 1996).
-Also it is used in tincture form to alleviate rheumatism and for aches and pains (Chevallier, 1996).
-Also used in combination with Lobelia, Orindelia and Symplocarpus for asthma; with Echinacea and Uliginosum for hay fever; with Equisetum in enuresis.
+Also, it is used in tincture form to alleviate rheumatism and for aches and pains (Chevallier, 1996).
+Also used in combination with Lobelia, Grindelia and Symplocarpus for asthma; with Echinacea and Uliginosum for hay fever; with Equisetum in enuresis.

-Ephedra is available as herb, extract, pills or capsules.
+Ephedra is available as a herb, extract, pills or capsules.
 The concentration of ephedrine within these latter two may vary.

 The herb is used to make 'Mormon tea'.
 For two cups take 10 grams of ephedra-herb and let it boil for 10 minutes.
 Then filter out the herb, for instance in a coffee filter.
-You now have two cups of mormon tea.
+You now have two cups of Mormon tea.
 If necessary add sugar to taste.